maximlink/managed-view/README.md

 **QUERY_URL_STRING**  Advanced option used with REMOTE_LOCK to support automatically unlocking app when a specific URL is presented.
 Set value to string contained in URL to be unlocked.
 Supports completed surveys/forms. (new in version 2.3)

+**QR_CODE**  key: Set to “ON” to enable QR Code scanning within the web browser.
+Setting the value to ON will present camera icon. (new in version 2.5)

+**LAUNCH_DELAY**  key: Set integer value (in seconds) to set delay before web page in reloaded after failed attempt.
+Handy for when network is not avaialble and workaround for timing issues with newer device hardware. (new in version 2.5)

 ## App Config template
 ```xml
 <dict>